ChromeDevTools/devtools-frontend/front_end/ui/components/docs/building-ui-documentation/CreatingComponents.md

 By doing this, TypeScript understands that `document.querySelector('devtools-elements-breadcrumbs')` returns an `ElementsBreadcrumbs` instance.

-We have a custom ESLint rule that ensures that the tag name is used consistently in all the locations where it is required.
+We use lit-analyzer in a lint state to verify that component definitions are imported where the component is used.

 ## Creating a shadow root